krenalis/krenalis/doc/src/developers/data-types.md

 ### Array(T)

-Represents an array of items of type `T`.
+Represents an array of elements of type `T`.

 ```go
 types.Array(T)